29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Cons

-• Takes time to start and load homepage
+• Takes time to start and load the homepage

-The browser is packed with a TorButton, NoScript, TorLauncher, HTTPS everywhere, Firefox extension, and the Tor proxy.
-It also helps you access websites which are blocked.
+The browser comes equipped with essential tools like TorButton, NoScript, TorLauncher, HTTPS Everywhere, Firefox extension, and the Tor proxy.
+It also helps you access websites that are blocked.

 Pros